 After this, you will be rewarded by helping people like Gina.
 Reducing your T1 patients’ hypo frequency, reducing their insulin volumes, weight and HbA1c.
 And giving them control of their condition, often for the first time in their lives.

 The course will cover all of the topics described below.

 Week 3.
 Managing the transition of diet.
+Contraindications and cautions.
 Menu examples, diet sheets.
 Intermittent fasting.